Albeck-Lab/Alarmo/README.md

 # Alarmo
-A simple alarm detector in Python
+A simple alarm detector in Python.
+Alarmo listens to the frequencies you specify.
+If they're above the threshold you set you'll get a Discord notification.

 ## Requirements
 - [Discord Webhook](https://pypi.org/project/discord-webhook/): `pip install discord_webhook`